xiix0/scam/README.md

-Love is in the offing.
-Be affectionate to one who adores you.
+Man is the only animal that blushes -- or needs to.
+		-- Mark Twain